StarTalk Radio - Einstein’s Genius with Ron Howard

 you need to know enough physics to constrain the idea

-his life um he was thinking about gravity and so when we think we're heavy in our chairs, we think that's gravity.
-Lying in bed, it feels heavy.
-Standing in an elevator,
+He was thinking about gravity and so when we think we're heavy in our chairs, we think that's gravity.
+Lying in bed

-heavy on our feet.
-He imagined, well, I'm going to do it in the elevator context.
-You'll feel
+it feels heavy standing in an elevator heavy on our feet.
+He imagined, well, I'm gonna do it in the elevator context,

 And he says, imagine what would happen